Samarath/Nftverse/README.md

-Just the app with npm start.
+Just start the app with npm start, after the compilation the  webpage will appear on your brower.